Pancreatic Cancer: Advanced Care in MA

-- Exocrine tumors affect the glands that make digestive enzymes and release them into the intestines.
-Exocrine tumors are the most common type of pancreatic cancer.
-Pancreatic adenocarcinoma accounts for about 95% of this type of pancreatic cancer.
+Exocrine Cancer – malignant tumors located in the glands that make digestive enzymes and release them into the intestines.
+Exocrine cancer is the most common type of pancreatic cancer.
+There are different types of exocrine cancer, but pancreatic adenocarcinoma accounts for 95% of all cases.

-- Endocrine tumors affect pancreatic islets cells, which make hormones, such as insulin and glucagon.
-Endocrine tumors are not common, accounting for less than 4% of pancreatic cancers.
+Endocrine Cancer – affects pancreatic islets cells, which make hormones such as insulin and glucagon.
+Endocrine tumors are a rare form of pancreatic cancer, as they only make up less than 4% of pancreatic cancer diagnoses.

-Experts don’t fully understand what causes pancreatic cancer.
-Risk factors that increase the likelihood of developing pancreatic cancer include:
+Unfortunately, experts still don’t fully understand the causes behind pancreatic cancer.
+However, doctors have identified various risk factors that increase the likelihood of developing this disease:

 - African American race

-- Age — most people are older than 60
+- Age – most pancreatic cancer diagnoses happen in people over the age of 60

-- Excess weight — being obese makes pancreatic cancer 20% more likely
+- Obesity – excess weight makes pancreatic cancer 20% more likely

-- Genetics — about 10% of pancreatic cancers are related to mutations in genes, such as BRCA2, p16/CDKN2A and PRSS1
+- Genetics – 10% pancreatic cancers are related to mutations in genes such as BRCA2, p16/CDKN2A and PRSS1

-- Male gender — men are 30% more likely to develop pancreatic cancer
+- Male sex – men are 30% more likely than women to develop pancreatic cancer

-- Other medical conditions, including diabetes, chronic pancreatitis, liver cirrhosis and stomach conditions
+- History of pancreatic-related conditions, including diabetes, chronic pancreatitis, and liver cirrhosis

-- Tobacco use — up to 30% of pancreatic cancers are linked to cigarette smoking, but cigar smoking and smokeless tobacco also increase the risk
+- Tobacco use – 30% of pancreatic cancers are linked to smoking

 Pancreatic Cancer Symptoms

-When symptoms of pancreatic cancer develop, they may include:
+When symptoms of pancreatic cancer do develop, they may include:

 - Abdominal or back pain